wing5wong/artisan-whs-static/source/_events/2021-07-07_wss-swim-champs.md

 There will be NO Lifesaving, just Swim Champs.

-Students interested in taking part please sign up with Mrs Murphy in Te Wehi Gym Office before 2pm this Friday, 9 July.
-Entries close in the school holidays.
+Students interested in taking part please sign up with Mrs Murphy in Te Wehi Gym Office before Wednesday 28 July, Week 1, Term 3.
+Entries close Friday 30 July.

 Any questions please see me in Te Wehi Gym Office.